techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/content-camera.md

 ## [Teams Rooms for Windows](#tab/Windows)

 ### Supported Windows cameras
-To determine whether you can use a camera as a content camera, refer to [Teams Rooms certified systems and peripherals](/microsoftteams/rooms/certified-hardware?tabs=Peripherals).
+Any certified Teams Rooms on Windows camera can be used as a content camera.
+However, we recommend using a camera which has been specifically certified as a content camera for the best experience.
+Refer to [Teams Rooms certified systems and peripherals](/microsoftteams/rooms/certified-hardware?tabs=Peripherals) for certified cameras.

 Or, refer to the Microsoft Teams devices marketplace for supported Content Camera Kits at [aka.ms/teamsdevices](https://aka.ms/teamsdevices).